Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 However, there are cases when the pathology is called chronic compensated hypercapnia, and it does not threaten human health and does not require prompt medical intervention.

-This is explained by the fact that when the level of carbon dioxide in the room rises gradually, and the negative effect on the body of the victim occurs slowly, due to his prolonged stay in such an environment, the body begins to adapt to the changes.
+This is explained by the fact that when the level of carbon dioxide in the room increases gradually, and the negative effect on the victim’s body occurs slowly, due to his prolonged stay in such an environment, the body begins to adapt to the changes.

-The respiratory system begins to work faster, the acid-base balance in the circulatory system begins to recover, and the work of the cardiovascular system begins to function much faster.
-Due to adaptive processes in the human body, the disease does not require therapy and the attention of doctors.
+The respiratory system begins to work faster, the acid-base balance in the circulatory system begins to be restored, and the cardiovascular system begins to function much faster.
+Thanks to adaptation processes in the human body, the disease does not require therapy or the attention of doctors.

 First aid

-In the event of external exposure to carbon dioxide, the victim is given first aid:
+In case of external exposure to carbon dioxide, first medical aid is provided to the victim:

 • an ambulance is called;